omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md

-# OmniBOLT #6: DEX, Mortgage Loan for Crypto Assets and more
+# OmniBOLT #6: DEX, Mortgage Loan for Crypto Assets and more Applications

 Following this simple rule, we can build the mortgage loan contract: